sentinel-hub/custom-scripts/sentinel2-120m-mosaic/ndvi/README.md

 nav_exclude: true
 ---

 ## Collection Access

 [Sentinel-2 L2A 120 m mosaic](https://collections.sentinel-hub.com/sentinel-s2-l2a-mosaic-120/) is a [public data collection](https://collections.sentinel-hub.com/), that is not part of open EO data.
-It is not included into EO Browser or Sentinel Playground.
+It is not included in EO Browser.
 To access it, you need a [Sentinel Hub account](https://www.sentinel-hub.com/pricing/), and then either create a [process request](https://docs.sentinel-hub.com/api/latest/api/process/) to the collection or to [create a configuration based on the preprepared template](https://www.sentinel-hub.com/faq/#how-to-visualize-own-collection-eobrowser), which will allow you to view it in EO Browser and make [OGC requests](https://www.sentinel-hub.com/develop/api/ogc/) to it.
 The collection ID is `484d8dbb-9e3e-41f2-b96b-35189d3ae37f`, and the collection type is `byoc-484d8dbb-9e3e-41f2-b96b-35189d3ae37f`.

 ## General description